 Ethiopia Rift Valley Lakes

 The Great African Rift Valley extends down from Jordan in the Middle East all the way down to Mozambique in Southern Africa.
-It splits the Ethiopian Highlands in two, and contains the Ethiopian Rift Valley Lakes to the south of Ethiopia.
+It splits the country’s highlands in two and contains the Rift Valley Lakes to the south.
 These lakes are well known for being amongst the deepest and oldest lakes in the world, as well as for containing 800 species of cichlid that can be found nowhere else in the world (these are especially obvious in Lake Nyassa/Malawi in the Southern Rift Valley Lakes, found in Malawi).

 Lake Abaya was originally known as Lake Margherita, and is fed on the northern shore by the Bilate River.
 Due to a large number of sediments suspended in the water, the lake has a red colour.
 It does not have an outlet, but when it is very full will flood into nearby Lake Chamo.
 The lake shore to the south is part of the Nechisar National Park.